Fedict/dcattools/README.md

 using the enhanced DCAT files
 * Some [tools](#tools): link checker

-There is also separate, stand-alone DCAT-AP [validator](https://github.com/fedict/dcatvalidator) project which can be used to validate DCAT metadata, regardless if the metadata is to be published on data.gov.be or not.
+There is also separate, stand-alone RDF [validator](https://github.com/fedict/rdfvalidator) project which can be used to validate DCAT metadata, regardless if the metadata is to be published on data.gov.be or not.